-The immediate past chair of the firm’s national Healthcare Department, Mark has practiced in or written about healthcare law in publications such as the Journal of the American Bar Association and USA Today, among many others, for more than 35 years.
+The former chair of the firm’s national Healthcare industry practice, Mark has practiced in or written about healthcare law in publications such as the Journal of the American Bar Association and USA Today, among many others, for nearly 40 years.
 He is listed as a notable healthcare lawyer in Chambers USA, Top Healthcare Lawyers of Illinois, Illinois Super Lawyers and The Best Lawyers in America.

 Mark has represented hospitals and hospital-physician joint ventures, multi-specialty clinics, large radiology, anesthesiology and cardiology groups, medical staffs, healthcare management companies and managed care organizations, including provider-sponsored insurance companies and HMOs.
 He routinely is engaged to advise on mergers and acquisitions, contract formation and negotiation, and regulatory issues.

-Mark is also involved in the ongoing analysis of antitrust issues.
-For Thompson West Publishing, he regularly updates the antitrust section of The Law of Medical Practice in Illinois, Third Edition.
+Mark’s practice involves, as well, the ongoing analysis of antitrust issues in healthcare; for Thomson Reuters Publishing he has re-written and updated the chapter on Antitrust for The Law of Medical Practice in Illinois, Fourth Edition.
 In addition, Mark has appeared before the U.S. Congress and several state legislatures providing testimony on healthcare delivery and managed care.

 At his best when faced with complex problems, Mark draws upon his creativity and experience to find a clear path to resolution by providing legal advice that is both practical and actionable.
 Mark’s diligence, preparation and clear understanding of client objectives at the onset of representation allows him to offer advice that is not only on point, but also seeks to conserve his client’s time and resources.
 Mark is appreciated by clients and colleagues alike for his intelligence, skill in and understanding of healthcare law, and for his flexibility in adapting to and leveraging myriad positions and outlooks.